rsyslog/rsyslog-doc/source/rainerscript/queue_parameters.rst

    processing, because disk queue mode is very considerably slower than in-memory queue mode.
-Going to disk should be reserved for cases where an output action destination is offline for some period.
+Going to disk should be reserved for cases where an output action destination is offline for some period. default 90% of queue size
 -  **queue.lowwatermark** number
-   default 2000
+   default 70% of queue size
 -  **queue.fulldelaymark** number
    Number of messages when the queue should block delayable messages.
    Messages are NO LONGER PROCESSED until the queue has sufficient space again.
 If a message is delayable depends on the input.
 For example, messages received via imtcp are delayable (because TCP can push back), but those received via imudp are not (as UDP does not permit a push back).
    The intent behind this setting is to leave some space in an almost-full queue for non-delayable messages, which would be lost if the queue runs out of space.
 Please note that if you use a DA queue, setting the fulldelaymark BELOW the highwatermark makes the queue never activate disk mode for delayable inputs.
-So this is probably not what you want.
+So this is probably not what you want. default 97% of queue size
 -  **queue.lightdelaymark** number
+   default 70% of queue size
 -  **queue.discardmark** number
-   default 9750
+   default 80% of queue size
 -  **queue.discardseverity** number
    \*numerical\* severity! default 8 (nothing discarded)
 -  **queue.checkpointinterval** number
    Disk queues by default do not update housekeeping structures every time the queue writes to disk.
 This is for performance reasons.
 In the event of failure, data will still be lost (except when data is mangled via the file structures).
    However, disk queues can be set to write bookkeeping information on checkpoints (every n records), so that this can be made ultra-reliable, too.
 If the checkpoint interval is set to one, no data can be lost, but the queue is exceptionally slow.
 -  **queue.syncqueuefiles** on/off (default "off")

    Disk-based queues can be made very reliable by issuing a (f)sync after each write operation.
 This happens when you set the parameter to "on".
    Activating this option has a performance penalty, so it should not be turned on without a good reason.
 Note that the penalty also depends on